16 January 2024

 The attitudes and cultural differences are reflected in the investment, or lack of investment, governments make in supporting mental health.
 For example, Government expenditure on mental health is US$46.49 per person in Europe, while in Southeast Asia and Africa it is US$0.1 per person.4

-Sarah Dennis, head of international at Towergate Health & Protection, says: “Attitudes to mental health differ so much around the world that support cannot be a broad-brush solution.
+Sarah Dennis, head of international at Towergate Employee Benefits, says: “Attitudes to mental health differ so much around the world that support cannot be a broad-brush solution.
 The term ‘mental health’ is not even recognised or used in some countries and employers might find greater success in promoting ‘wellbeing’ instead when they’re looking to increase engagement and utilisation of support for mental health.”

 What employers can do